ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/00-introduction.md

 records stored on the computer.
 For example, no normal person would use [Quicksort]{.term} to order a pile of bills by date, even though Quicksort is one of the standard sorting algorithms of choice for most software libraries.
-After years of study, there are still unsolved problems related to sorting.
+After decades of study, there are still unsolved problems related to sorting.
 New algorithms are still being developed and refined for special-purpose applications.